-Nearby is the Stone Store, which dates back to 1832.
+Nearby is the Stone Store, which dates back to 1832 and is New Zealand's oldest stone building.
 Designed by Wesleyan missionary John Hobbs and built by an ex-convict stonemason from New South Wales, the store was meant to house large quantities of wheat from the mission farm at Te Waimate.
 When the wheat failed, the building was used as a kauri gum trading store.

 The terraced pa site, Kororipo, sits above the Kerikeri basin.
 It was once a stockaded fortress, but not in European times.
 When the missionaries lived here in the early 1820s, it was the site of an unfortified village where some of Hongi Hika’s people lived.
 Today the pa site is protected by the Department of Conservation.

 The road leading into Kerikeri is bordered by orchards.
-Roadside stalls offer the chance to buy seasonal fruit.
-Look also for signs showing the way to artists’ studios – resident potters and painters have given this district a creative personality.
+Roadside stalls offer the chance to buy seasonal fruit - the surrounding area is famous for producing delicious citrus fruit.
+Look also for signs showing the way to artists’ studios; resident potters and painters have given this district a creative personality.